AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

 ## THE WAR WITH NO WINNERS

-A century ago, explorers found a new form of gemstone in the desolate Tenebris system.
+**A began a century ago,** explorers found a new form of gemstone in the desolate Tenebris system.
+The stones grew like cysts on roots that extended deep into the soil of barren moons and planets.
+Dark-yellow crystals named for their extraordinary refracting qualities, *fractal gems* soon became invaluable to developing advanced technology, such as expensive energy guns, energy shielding, and the huge bridger spacecraft fitted with engines that rip through the fabric of space-time.

 (Cont.)